Jairus313/django_basics/README.md

-# Django basic app
+# Django basic app tutorial

-# Hey Everyone, this Python's Django RESTAPI framework brush-up tutorial for myself and also for you.
+## Hey Everyone, this Python's Django RESTAPI framework brush-up tutorial for myself and also for you.

 Everything that this repo has been covered from [official Django documentation](https://docs.djangoproject.com/en/5.1/).